Well 19 - Iron, Manganese & Radium Treatment

 Q: How will the quality of my water be improved after the project?

-A: You can expect fewer instances of orange or brown tinted water.
+A: Radium levels will be significantly reduced to well below the Federal standard.
+You can expect fewer instances of orange or brown tinted water.
 The minerals that cause this discoloration will be removed by the treatment process.
-In addition, you may experience better-tasting water since the amount of metals in the water will be reduced.
+In addition, you will experience better-tasting water since the amount of metals in the water will be reduced.

 Q: Should I be concerned about the current levels of radium in my water?

-A: No. Long-term, chronic exposure to radium above the MCL may increase health risks.
+A: No. Long-term, chronic exposure to radium above the Maximum Contaminant Level (MCL) may increase health risks.
 However, drinking water standards are established to protect sensitive populations and they contain a margin of safety to account for population variability and uncertainty associated with health studies.
 Our enhanced monitoring at Well 19 shows that the radium level has been stable for several years.

 Q: How will the project change the look of the facility?

 A: The treatment system will consist of a number of large filtration tanks and associated piping which will be housed in an addition to the northeast side of the existing building.
 The addition design will architecturally complement the existing building, but with a contrasting color exterior.
 Additionally, a separate, semi-buried backwash tank will be constructed north of the addition.
 The driveway will be relocated to the east to accommodate the new structures and improve access.
 Existing mature trees and other landscaping will preserved to the extent possible.
 New native landscaping, including deciduous shade and ornamental trees, shrubs and grass sedd mixes will be planted along the west, north and east side of the site to improve screening from Eagle Heights and the Lakeshore Nature Preserve.
 The existing building footprint is approximately 2900 square feet; the new building addition and backwash tank together will add approximately 2300 square feet of footprint to the site. .